ProjectCloudApp/TeamNameMissing/README.md

 # ReadMe

 # STEPs taken by developers when implementing the app.

+Step 1: Download the [.aia file](https://drive.google.com/file/d/1ZvbNmo_nkaRzQCbqZLykw5YQ3Ww8rh3S/view?usp=sharing) from the googledrive folder given by the lectuerer

-Step 1:Define the purpose of creating the app
+Step 2: Discuss and define the purpose of creating the app with member

-Step 2:Plan the functionality and Features of the app
+Step 3: Plan with member to add the functionality and features of the app

-Step 3:Desire the user interface for the app
+Step 4: Discuss with member to design the user interface for the app

-Step 4:Choose a development path(For us ,we are using MIT app inventor)
+Step 5: Choose a development path(For us ,we are using [MIT app inventor](http://ai2.appinventor.mit.edu/)

-Step 5:Develop the app
+Step 6: Develop the app

-Step 6:Test Your app
+Step 7: Test Your app

-Step 7:Launch your app
+Step 8: Launch your app

-Step 8:Promote and Marketing
+Step 9: Promote and Marketing

 ## Hardware /Software tools